 Scott v.
 Hachette Publishing

-Obtained pre-discovery dismissal of copyright claims arising out of author Stephanie Meyer's last book in her famed "Twilight" series.
+Represented Little, Brown and author Stephenie Meyer.
+Obtained pre-discovery dismissal of copyright claims arising out of author's last book in her famed "Twilight" series.
 Attorney fees awarded to defendants.
 (C.D.
 Cal.
 2010)

 Vampire Vineyards v.
 Martha Stewart, et al.

-Defended Martha Stewart, Martha Stewart Living Omnimedia, Inc., and national retailers in a trademark infringement action brought in the Central District of California by a company that sells wine under the trademark Vampire Vineyards challenging the use of 'Vampire Vineyards' as the name of a fictitious winery on Halloween novelty coasters and wine bottle labels.
+Defended Martha Stewart, Martha Stewart Living Omnimedia, Inc., and several national retailers in a trademark infringement action brought by a company selling wine under the trademark Vampire Vineyards challenging the use of 'Vampire Vineyards' as the name of a fictitious winery on Halloween novelty coasters and wine bottle labels.
 Action successfully settled.
 (C.D.
 Cal.
 2010)

 Attachmate Corporation v.
 Sentry Insurance